ChrisKurz/NCS-Tutorial/NCS/NCSv3.2.0/TOOL_LicenseReport/README.md

        west ncs-sbom -d build

-   > __Note:__ Generating the SBOM will take some time.
-Please wait until the prompt is shown again in the terminal window.
+   > __Note:__ Generating the SBOM may take a long time.
+Please wait until the prompt reappears in the terminal window.

    The following screen shot shows the terminal window in case of a successful run.